gbunce-studygroup/MIP_global/README.md

 After compiling, copy and paste the contents of `mip_global_grid.min.css` to the CSS field located at `Sitecore > Content > Global > Mobile Instant Pages Styles > MIP Global Styles > Styles` then save & publish.

-The brand version of this framework has been added to the [University website framework repo](https://github.com/gbunce-studygroup/University_website_framework) inside the `landing_pages/MIP_landing_page` folder.
+The brand version of this framework has been added to the [University website framework repo](https://github.com/gbunce-studygroup/University_website_framework/tree/master/landing_pages/MIP_landing_page).